Treatment for AFib often includes a combination of medications and lifestyle changes.

 AFib may cause symptoms from time to time.
-These symptoms can be bothersome, but AFib isn’t life threatening on its own.
-In other words, irregular heartbeats won’t create a life-threatening situation.
+These symptoms can be bothersome.
 The greatest risk from AFib is stroke or heart failure.
-People with AFib have an increased risk for these two deadly complications.
+People with AFib have an increased risk of experiencing these two complications.

-Your lifestyle can greatly impact your risk for AFib events, stroke, and heart failure.
-Here are some lifestyle changes that can help reduce that risk:
+Your lifestyle can greatly affect your risk of experiencing AFib events, stroke, and heart failure.
+Here are several lifestyle changes that can help reduce the risk.

-If you’ve been diagnosed with AFib, it’s time to put down the cigarettes.
-Nicotine, the addictive chemical in cigarettes, is a stimulant.
+If you experience AFib events, you can try to quit smoking cigarettes.
+Nicotine, the habit-forming chemical in cigarettes, is a stimulant.
 Stimulants increase your heart rate and can possibly cause an AFib event.

-Additionally, quitting is good for your overall health.
-Smoking is a risk factor for several chronic diseases, including coronary artery disease and cancer.
-Many people trying to quit have success with over-the-counter smoking cessation patches and gums.
-If those aren’t successful, talk with your doctor about other medications or therapies.
-The sooner you can kick the habit, the better.
+Additionally, quitting can benefit your overall health.
+Smoking is a risk factor for several conditions, including coronary artery disease and cancer.
+Many people trying to quit smoking can do so with over-the-counter smoking cessation patches and gums.
+If those don’t work for you, talk with your doctor about other medications or therapies.

-A glass of wine may help take the edge off a bad day, but it could cause serious problems for your heart if you have AFib.
+A glass of wine may help you relax after a long day, but it could cause serious problems for your heart if you have AFib.
 Studies show that alcohol can trigger an AFib episode.
-Heavy drinkers and people who binge drink are more also likely to experience an AFib episode.
+People who drink heavily tend to have a higher likelihood of experiencing an AFib episode.

-Caffeine is a stimulant found in many foods and drinks including coffee, soda, and chocolate.
-For people with AFib, caffeine may pose a threat since stimulants can increase your heart rate.
-AFib is sensitive to changes in heart rate, so something that changes your natural rhythm could cause an AFib episode.
+Caffeine is a stimulant in many foods and drinks, including coffee, tea, soda, and chocolate.
+For some people with AFib, caffeine may pose a threat, since stimulants can increase your heart rate.
+Something that changes your natural rhythm could cause an AFib episode.

-Exercise is important for your overall health and your heart’s health too.
-Regular physical activity can prevent a number of conditions and diseases that complicate AFib, including obesity, diabetes, heart disease, and possibly cancer.
+Exercise is important for your overall health and heart health.
+Regular physical activity can prevent many conditions that complicate AFib, including obesity, diabetes, heart disease, and possibly cancer.